Espanyol 2-2 Barcelona: Luuk De Jong pops up deep into stoppage time to rescue a point for the Blaugrana

 TALKING POINT - An exhilarating Catalan derby ends in heartbreak for Espanyol

 This derby game really had it all.
-Drama, fantasic finishing, red cards, animosity between both sides, a disallowed goal - the list can go on.
+Drama, fantastic finishing, red cards, animosity between both sides, a disallowed goal - the list could go on.
 However, for the fight and quality that Espanyol showed, Vicente Moreno will be gutted that his side could not secure their first win over Barcelona at the RCDE Stadium.

-It all threatened to go wrong for the home side within a minute, as Pedri gave Barcelona the lead, to the bemusement of the home supporters.
+It all threatened to go wrong for the home side within two minutes as Pedri gave Barcelona the lead.
 However, the game proved to be open at times, and Espanyol were good value for the draw, having a total of ten shots compared to Barcelona's twelve.

-The referee then lost control of the game towards the end, and Espanyol proved to be their own worst enemy as Nico Melamed received a red card in stoppage time - a decision which prompted the referee to add an extra minute of stoppages.
-It proved to be costly, as Luuk de Jong scored a bullet header with just his second touch of the game with the last kick to punish Los Periquitos in the cruelest way.
+The referee lost control of the game towards the end, and Espanyol proved to be their own worst enemy as Nico Melamed received a red card in stoppage time - a decision which prompted the referee to add an extra minute of stoppage-time.
+It proved to be costly, as Luuk de Jong scored a bullet header with just his second touch of the game to punish Los Periquitos in the cruellest way.

 PLAYER OF THE MATCH - Raúl de Tomás